-The Kinks where an English pop/rock group formed in 1963.
+The Kinks were an English pop/rock group formed in 1963.

-When released as a single in the summer of 1966, it went to #1 in the U.K and Ireland, in America it reached #14.
+When released as a single in the summer of 1966, it went to #1 in the U.K and Ireland.
+Whilst in America it reached #14.

-It wasn’t just The Rolling Stones, The Who and The Beatles who went to America with their Blues, Soul and Rock n Roll infused Pop, The Kinks was apart of the phenomenon as well as The Searchers, The Yardbirds, The Animals and The Hollies.
+It wasn’t just The Rolling Stones, The Who and The Beatles who went to America with their blues, soul and rock n roll infused pop.
+The Kinks was also a part of the phenomenon along with The Searchers, The Yardbirds, The Animals and The Hollies.

-None of the bands might have achieved the same craze as The Beatles did, but the communal effort did bind British Pop and Rock with American popular music culture ever since.
+None of the bands might have achieved the same craze as The Beatles did, but the communal effort has bound British pop and rock with American popular music culture ever since.

-The British Invasion of Blues guitar influenced pop not only brought artists like Muddy Waters, B.B. and Albert King back to fame in America and the world over.
+The British invasion of blues guitar influenced pop brought artists like Muddy Waters, B.B. and Albert King back to fame in America and the world over.

-The invasion changed American music into a rawer art form and and made the guitar the most popular instrument in the world.
+It also changed American music into a much more raw art form and made the electric guitar the most popular instrument in the world.